-For more information about communities at Weatherford College, please speak with an academic advisor and visit https://wc.edu/about/guided-pathways.
+For more information about communities at Weatherford College, please speak with an academic advisor and visit the Academic Communities webpage.

 CONDUCT AND GRIEVANCES

 ACQUAINTANCE WITH POLICIES, RULES AND REGULATIONS

 Each student is expected to be fully acquainted with all published policies, rules, and regulations of the College, copies of which shall be available to each student for review at the Student Services Office.
 The College holds each student responsible for compliance with these policies, rules, and regulations.
 For a complete listing of College policies and their specific procedures, please visit the Conduct and Grievances webpage at www.wc.edu/campus-resouces/conduct-grievances.